 A final draft must be formally approved in order to be introduced as a Standard.
-The draft Standard is referred to the SC normally to its next meeting for decision making on the content of the Standard.
+The draft Standard is edited for presentation in perfect English and then referred to the SC normally to its next meeting for decision making on the content of the Standard.
 Taking into account deliberations during the SC review, the Committee Chair shall prepare a formal motion to the effect that the final draft: